I Like America and America Likes Me: Symbolism

 At the time of this performance, Beuys was already well known as a provocative German visual artist who used materials—felt and animal fat—based on his mythologized personal history: As a downed fighter pilot, a Tartar tribesman nursed Beuys back to health by insulating him in those materials.
 The felt in which Beuys wrapped himself during I Like America and America Likes Me was a therapeutic and shamanic symbol for Beuys through which he and his "social sculptures" (such as this performance) sought to heal societal psychic wounds.

 During this time, Beuys saw the United States as divided over its involvement in the Vietnam War and its racial divisions and subjugation, and wanted his performance to address the split between Native and European intelligence, the latter being more materialistic, mechanistic, and positivistic.
 His selection of the coyote, a Native American symbol of transformation and trickery, invoked its Native creation myth of the Promethean teacher teaching humans to survive.
 Whereas settlers viewed coyotes as an aggressive predator to be exterminated, to Beuys, the coyote symbolized America's spirit.
 Beuys felt that America needed to reckon with the coyote to lift its trauma.
 It was Beuys's first trip to the United States.
 He had refused prior invitations based on American involvement in the Vietnam War, but agreed to travel given the country's exit from the war.

 The performance's title, I Like America and America Likes Me, also recalls the 7-Up soda advertising slogan, "You like it.
 It likes you."
 The piece is also known as Coyote.

 Reception and legacy

 The performance's lesson, wrote Artsy, is that American societal trauma can only be healed through direct communication.

 Artsy wrote that the piece's title, evoking the melting pot metaphor for Americanization, stood in contrast with the divisions Beuys saw in America.

 Photographs from the performance were shown at the Edinburgh Festival, where they greatly affected the future artist Jimmy Boyle.
 The curator RoseLee Goldberg too found the photographs poetic, only to be changed by a video of the performance in which she saw the sadness of the coyote.
 Artifacts from the performance were later exhibited in "Neues vom Coyoten" ("News from the Coyote") at the Ronald Feldman Gallery.

+A song by the 1975 is named after this performance, appearing on their third studio album A Brief Inquiry into Online Relationships.